-In addition, waste management avoided the emission of 24,470 tCO2eq., equivalent to 11.38% of the Group's emissions.
+In addition, waste management enabled the Group to avoid 2,757 tCO2eq. of emissions.

 C. Other initiatives to protect the environment

 Accidental air and soil pollution

 The Group's main activity of warehouse management generates minimal discharges into the air, water and soil that could seriously impact the environment.
 Nevertheless, through the CID, each site vigilantly monitors the potential for accidental pollution by: